niteshim0/Devops/Virtual Machines/notes.md

 In the case of the AWS data center in Mumbai, virtualization allows for efficient allocation of resources.
 If 100 physical servers are available, virtualization enables the simultaneous provisioning of servers for numerous users with varying resource requirements.
 This flexibility optimizes the use of the data center's capacity, ensuring that it serves the needs of many users concurrently.

+# Creating Virtual Machines on Cloud Providers

+Virtual machines can be deployed in cloud environments, such as Amazon AWS, Microsoft Azure, or Google Cloud.

+## AWS

+To create a virtual machine on AWS, follow these steps:

+1. Access the AWS Console in your browser.
+2. Navigate to the EC2 service.
+3. Create a virtual machine, which will return an EC2 instance.

+## Azure

+For Azure, the process is as follows:

+1. Go to the Microsoft Azure portal in your browser.
+2. Create a virtual machine, and it will return an instance (commonly known as a VM in Azure).

+## Automation in DevOps

+In scenarios where there are numerous requests for creating virtual machines within an organization, manual creation is not practical.
+DevOps aims to reduce manual labor and increase automation for improved efficiency.

+### How to Automate the Process?

+1. **AWS CLI:**
+   - Use the AWS Command Line Interface to automate AWS tasks.

+2. **AWS API (Boto3 in Python):**
+   - Write scripts using the AWS SDK for Python (Boto3) to interact with AWS services programmatically.

+3. **AWS CDK:**
+   - Use the AWS Cloud Development Kit (CDK) to define cloud infrastructure using familiar programming languages.

+4. **AWS CloudFormation (CFT):**
+   - Write CloudFormation templates to define and provision AWS infrastructure.

+5. **Terraform:**
+   - Employ Terraform, a widely-used IaC tool, especially preferred in hybrid cloud environments.

+### Automation Workflow:

+1. User initiates the request to create an EC2 instance.
+2. Verify user authentication and authorization.
+3. Once verified, the service provider executes an automation script.
+4. The script interacts with the chosen automation tool (CLI, API, CDK, CloudFormation, or Terraform).
+5. The cloud provider returns the provisioned EC2 instance.

+Automation improves repeatability, consistency, and scalability in managing virtual machines on cloud platforms.

+# Scripts in Terms of Virtual Machines

+In the context of virtual machines, a "script" typically refers to a set of instructions written in a scripting or programming language to automate various aspects of virtual machine deployment and management.

+## Common Scenarios for Using Scripts:

+### 1. Virtual Machine Provisioning:
+Scripts can automate the creation of virtual machines on cloud platforms or virtualization environments.
+For example, deploying and configuring Amazon EC2 instances or Microsoft Azure VMs.

+### 2. Configuration Management:
+Scripts are used to automate the configuration of virtual machines, including tasks such as installing software, applying settings, and ensuring specific requirements are met.

+### 3. Scaling and Orchestration:
+Scripts or automation tools are employed to orchestrate the deployment and management of multiple virtual machines, facilitating dynamic resource scaling.

+### 4. Infrastructure as Code (IaC):
+Scripts are integral to Infrastructure as Code (IaC) practices, where languages like Terraform, AWS CloudFormation, or Azure Resource Manager templates define and manage the desired state of infrastructure, including virtual machines.

+### 5. Lifecycle Management:
+Scripts can automate tasks such as starting, stopping, or terminating virtual machines based on specific conditions or schedules.

+### 6. Customization and Optimization:
+Scripts allow users to customize virtual machine configurations based on specific requirements or optimize resource usage.

+## Examples of Scripting Languages:

+- **Bash/Shell Scripting:** Used for automating tasks on Linux-based virtual machines.
+- **Python:** A versatile language used with SDKs like Boto3 for AWS automation or the Azure SDK for Python.
+- **PowerShell:** Commonly used for scripting and automation on Windows-based virtual machines.
+- **Terraform:** A declarative language for defining and provisioning infrastructure as code.

+In summary, in the context of virtual machines, a script is a code artifact that automates tasks related to the creation, configuration, and management of virtualized infrastructure.